KQM-git/TCL/docs/enemy-data/elementals/large-slime.md

 ## Attacks

 * If the player is in melee range, it will momentarily inflate to hit the target, dealing Anemo damage.
-* If its' target is outside melee range, it will first wobble to indicate the start of its attack sequence, then jump into the air where it will inflate a second after reaching the max height of its jump.
+* If its target is outside melee range, it will first wobble to indicate the start of its attack sequence, then jump into the air where it will inflate a second after reaching the max height of its jump.
 Shortly after it will start a barrage of Anemo projectiles at the players, one at a time, five projectiles in total.
 These projectiles deal Anemo damage and can interrupt player actions.
 If the slime takes any damage while in this state, it will deflate similar to poking a balloon, defeating it.
 It will also push the player away if too close, but not dealing any damage in the process.

 </TabItem>